ooikk/Arduino-Documentation/02_RFID/RFID.md

 - **Key A (Read Only)**: Given to the "Balance Checker" machine so it can see how much money you have, but cannot change it.
 - **Key B (Read/Write)**: Given only to the "Top-up" machine so it can add money to the card.

-Summary of your Card
+Summary of the Card
 ```
 Task         Allowed Key       Why?
 Read Data    Key A or Key B    Access bits allow both.
 Write Data   Key B Only        Access bits restrict writing to the "Higher" key (Key B).
 ````
 # Reading from the card
 **The 18-Byte Buffer**: Even though a block is only 16 bytes, the MIFARE_Read function requires an 18-byte buffer to accommodate the two extra bytes used for the Cyclic Redundancy Check (CRC)